Kowsi/Robo_Advisor-Amazon_Lex/README.md

     * **Sentiment analysis:** No
     * **COPPA**: No

-2. **Create intent** : Create the `RecommendPortfolio` intent, and configure some sample utterances as follows (you can add more utterances at your own criteria):
+2. **Create Intent** : Create the `RecommendPortfolio` intent, and configure some sample utterances as follows (you can add more utterances at your own criteria):

     * I want to save money for my retirement
     * I'm ​`{age}​` and I would like to invest for my retirement